syuntoku14/fusion2urdf/README.md

 * 2018/09/19: Fixed the bugs about the center of the mass and the inertia.
 * 2018/09/25: Supports joint types "Rigid", "Slider" & Supports the joints' limit(for "Revolute" and "Slider").
-* 2018/10/20: Fixed fucnctions to generate launch files
+* 2018/10/20: Fixed functions to generate launch files

 ## What is this script?
 This is a fusion 360 script to export urdf from fusion 360 directly.

-This exportes:
+This exports:
 * .urdf file of your model
 * .launch and .yaml files to simulate your robot on gazebo
 * .stl files of your model